rheeger/spark-stacker/docs/checklists/phase2-core-development-backtesting.md

 Unit testing for core components is largely complete and thorough, with good coverage of:

 - Exchange connectors and factory
-- Indicators and indicator factory
+- Indicators and indicator factory (including newly added advanced indicators)
 - Risk manager
 - Trading engine

 All implemented indicators have comprehensive tests validating their calculations and signal generation logic.
 The trading engine and risk manager tests verify their core functionality.

+Integration tests have been added for the advanced indicators (Adaptive SuperTrend and Adaptive Trend Finder), testing their end-to-end functionality in realistic trading scenarios.

 However, some aspects of the webhook server need more thorough testing coverage.

 Additionally, no tests have been implemented for the backtesting framework as it hasn't been